mjakeman/extension-manager/po/README.md

 Do this every time, when you do some changes to `po` file to see them in Extension Manager.

 ## How to update existing translation
-If you want update to update translation that someone else already did:
+If you want to update the translation that someone else already did:

 1. Try to contact original translator.
 You might find their contact info in top of `po` file of translation that you want to update (if you will open it via any text editor) or in `translator-credits` and ask them about changes in translation.
 2. If you can't contact them for some reasons or they don't respond, then just translate on your own.